strohrdanz/typography-and-grid-challenge/README.md

 * The grid should have at least one breakpoint.
 Your small-screen breakpoint should use a different number of columns than your larger-screen breakpoint.
 * Alignment of elements should demonstrate the grid in use.
 Do not build a 5 column grid and then stack all of your content without using the grid.
 * You must use at least 2 typefaces.
 The resources section links to Google Web Fonts.
 You can use any other service available to you, but the easiest for this exercise will be Google Web Fonts.
-* You must apply the system to a second article to demonstrate that it works properly.
-You will likely have to rewrite the markup of whatever article you choose to match the demo markup you've been supplied with.

 **Bonus Points**